tleecsm/VoVTCG/www/data/cards.md

 <b>Pack Hunter:</b> <i>This card may be deployed alongside any number of other Pack Hunter cards to the same lane.</i>
+<b>Armed:</b> <i>At the start of the game, attach a token Equip order to this card.
+The order you choose must share an attribute or class with this card.</i>
 Whenever Vvulf is recruited, recruit a <i>Vvolf</i> to an allied lane.
 <br>